 - ► PA1 is incomplete and undecidable

 - ► Reals is complete and decidable

-- ightharpoonup Are there FS $\mathcal{F}$ that are:
+- ightharpoonup Are there FS \mathcal{F} that are:

 - incomplete and decidable?

-- complete and undecidable?
+- ➤ complete and undecidable? case already discussed, answer is NO (why?)

 Incomplete and decidable (trivial)

 - NoInference: Any FS with $<\infty$ axiom schemata and no inference rules - ► Only possible proofs: sequences of axioms - ► Only provable sentences: axioms - ► For any other sentence f: no proof of f or $\neg f$ - ► Trivial decision algorithm: given f, output YES if f is a finite axiom sequence, NO otherwise - ► NoInference is incomplete and decidable